Herpesviruses Slide Set

 4. Treatment of established disease.

 CMV hyperimmune globulin, acyclovir and ganciclovir had been used for prophylaxis against CMV in BMT recipients with varying degrees of success.
 The current opinion is that acyclovir is of some value although this has been questioned recently.
 Although ganciclovir prophylaxis had been shown to reduce CMV infection, it is probably too toxic for use in the routine prophylaxis of bone marrow transplantation, except perhaps for matched unrelated donor (MUD) transplants.
 Suppression using ganciclovir had been described for one clinical trial and was reported to have a significant effect on the reduction of CMV disease.
-However, current opinion is not in favour of giving treatment with ganciclovir if CMV excretion is detected from the urine or saliva.
+However, current opinion is not in favor of giving treatment with ganciclovir if CMV excretion is detected from the urine or saliva.
 Instead, consideration should be given to the relaxation of immunosuppression.
 Preemptive treatment with ganciclovir is now routinely given in many centres if CMV is detected from BAL or blood.
 Clinical trials have shown that ganciclovir reduced the development of CMV pneumonitis and death.
 Once CMV pneumonitis or other CMV disease is established, treatment is difficult.
 CMV hyperimmune globulin in conjunction with ganciclovir had been shown to have some benefit in established cases of CMV pneumonitis.

 It is recognized that different types of BMT carry different